modlee-ai/modlee/docs/README.md

 ### Explore & document

 Using Modlee to obtain a benchmark solution is an easy way to determine a great starting point for future model exploration.
-With Modlee you can focus more on breaking new ground and less of re-venting the "ML experiment" wheel.
+With Modlee, you can focus more on breaking new ground and less of reinventing the "ML experiment" wheel.
 Define a custom `ModleeModel`, and share key information about your `Automatically Documented Experiments` to guide your collaborators towards better solutions, simply through the act of experimenting.
 No need to share code, repos, or set up a meeting.

 Modlee supports documentation for Lightning experiments.
 Guides for structuring PyTorch Lightning projects are available [here](https://lightning.ai/docs/pytorch/stable/starter/converting.html) and [here](https://towardsdatascience.com/from-pytorch-to-pytorch-lightning-a-gentle-introduction-b371b7caaf09).